Latinx: In politics

-Some Republicans argue that the word is a product of liberal "wokeism", while some Democrats argue that it disfigures the Spanish language and is an act of cultural appropriation.
+Some U.S. Republicans argue that the word is a product of liberal "wokeism".
 In January 2023, Republican Governor of Arkansas Sarah Huckabee Sanders issued the Executive Order to Respect the Latino Community by Eliminating Culturally Insensitive words from Official Use in Government, banning the use of Latinx in official Arkansas government communications.

+Some U.S. Democrats argue that the term disfigures the Spanish language and is an act of cultural appropriation.
 In February 2023, a group of Hispanic Connecticut lawmakers, including five Democrats, proposed a similar ban on formal state documents, calling the term offensive to Spanish speakers.
-State Representative Geraldo Reyes Jr., who introduced the measure, called the term "offensive and unnecessary."
+State Representative Geraldo Reyes Jr., who introduced the measure, called the term "offensive and unnecessary".
+Democratic Senator Ruben Gallego, who represented a majority-Hispanic congressional district in Arizona before 2025, advises Democrats not to use the term.
+Members of the Congressional Hispanic Caucus are hesitant to use the term until after usage continues to evolve to make it more common, according to California representative Raul Ruiz.